Gödenroth

-Gödenroth is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Rhein-Hunsrück-Kreis (district) in Rhineland-Palatinate, Germany.
+Gödenroth (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Rhein-Hunsrück-Kreis (district) in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde of Kastellaun, whose seat is in the like-named town.

 Geography

 Location

 The municipality lies in the Hunsrück.

 Constituent communities

 Some 150 m from Gödenroth going towards Hollnich is a two-house hamlet called “der Kleinbergerhof”.
 It is home to two families and is a constituent part of Gödenroth.

 History

 The village belonged in the Middle Ages to the County of Sponheim.
 The family Boos von Waldeck and the Counts of Katzenelnbogen drew income from the village.
 Beginning in 1794, Gödenroth lay under French rule.
 In 1815 it was assigned to the Kingdom of Prussia at the Congress of Vienna.
 Since 1946, it has been part of the then newly founded state of Rhineland-Palatinate.

 Religion

 Gödenroth has an Evangelical church with a congregation of some 339.
 Together with several other nearby places it forms the Evangelical parish of Gödenroth-Heyweiler within the church district of Simmern-Trarbach.
 Notable clergyman in this parish have been, among others, Friedrich Langensiepen, Manfred Josuttis and Klaus-Peter Jörns.